MislavJaksic/Kafka-In-Theory-And-Practice/Strimzi/Docs/Strimzi0.14/2GettingStarted/README.md

 ## [Getting started with Strimzi](https://strimzi.io/docs/latest/#getting-started-str)

-Strimzi benefits from OpenShift (Kubernetes distribution) integration.
+Strimzi benefits from integration with OpenShift (Kubernetes distribution).

-Guide assumes `kubectl` can reach Kubernetes.
+<The guide assumes `kubectl` can reach Kubernetes.

 [Strimzi release artefacts](https://github.com/strimzi/strimzi-kafka-operator/releases), YAML files, are referenced throughout the docs.
 `Cluster Operator` can be deployed using a Helm chart.